 There are many options for public transit in Downtown Baltimore, including light rail and bus service, plus the MARC Train (service to Washington DC) is accessible at Camden Station.
 Most people who live Downtown also work Downtown, so if you aren’t walking distance from the office there is surely a route that will take you there.
 All of the neighborhoods are also well connected by highways and have easy access to I-83, I-695, I-95, I-295, and I-395.

-Schools in Downtown Baltimore
+Apartments in Downtown Baltimore-Study

 The Baltimore school system is unique to many other areas.
 While it offers an assortment of public schools, it also offers a large selection of specialized public charter schools.
 We’re going to be honest: most of the schools in the public system are very poorly rated.
 In Downtown Baltimore there are no public options, but there are several options for private.
 The K12 International Academy serves grades K-12, and The Keystone School serves 6-12.
 There are not many families with school age children that live in Downtown Baltimore, but if you are contemplating the move and you have young children you should definitely do your research to find the best option for your children’s growing young minds.

 For those looking into higher education options, Johns Hopkins University, the Maryland Institute College of Art (MICA), and Baltimore City Community College are all located nearby.

 Apartments in Downtown Baltimore-Work

 Some major employers in the Baltimore area include McCormick & Company, Johns Hopkins Hospital and Royal Farms, among others.